X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Introduction

+Numerous physical processes are thus explored in advanced simulations, such as the turbulence induced by large cosmic flow \citep{VallesPerez2021, Mohapatra2022}, merging events \citep[see e.g.][]{Shi2020}, and the presence of cool core \citep{Braspenning2023}.
+In addition, the dependence on baryonic physic models, such as Active Galactic Nuclei (AGN) feedback, is also affecting the gas distribution, in pushing out the gas from cluster centers \citep{Hahn2017}.
+In particular, by using the recent results from eROSITA, \cite{Bahar2024} have recently attempted to constrain AGN feedback from the X-ray emission of groups.
+Recently, \cite{Soumya_model} have proposed a novel forward model to constrain the AGN X-ray luminosity jointly with the radial hot-gas distribution based mock X-ray emission from \tng\ simulation \citep{Soumya_LC}.

-At soft X-ray energies ($\sim$ 0.1-1 keV), some clusters show an excess of soft X-ray emission within the virial radius, defined as an excess of counts above the expected soft X-ray emission from the hot ICM gas, modeled from its harder X-ray emissions.
-This soft excess was first observed in \textit{EUVE} observations of the Coma and Virgo clusters \citep{lieu1996a,lieu1996b,bowyer1996}, and later observed by \textit{ROSAT} in different clusters \citep{bonamente2001,bonamente2001c,bonamente2002}.
-This excess was also observed by \xmm\ \citep[e.g.][]{nevalainen2003, kaastra2003, bonamente2005}, \textit{Beppo-SAX} \citep{bonamente2001b} and even \chandra\ \citep{bonamente2011}.
-Measurements of the soft excess rely especially on the accuracy of (a) the estimate of the hot ICM contribution to the soft band, (b) the background subtraction, and (c) the effect of the foreground Galactic absorption, which is both time-- and space--variable \citep[e.g.][]{snowden1994,snowden1995}.
-Although some of the detection have been questioned or revised based on uncertainties on those aspects of the data analysis \citep[e.g.][]{bowyer1999, nevalainen2007, bonamente2011}, the soft excess is now an established observational feature of some galaxy clusters.
-In particular, we focus here on the comparison with the strong soft excess out to the virial radius for the Coma cluster, one of the most massive and nearby clusters \citep{bonamente2003, bonamente2009, mirakhor2020, bonamente2022c}.
+At soft X-ray energies ($\sim$ 0.1-1 keV), some clusters show an excess of soft X-ray emission within the virial radius.
+This is defined as an excess of counts above the expected soft X-ray emission from the hot ICM gas as modeled from its harder X-ray emissions.
+This soft excess was first observed in Extreme Ultraviolet Explorer (EUVE) observations of the Coma and Virgo clusters \citep{lieu1996a,lieu1996b,bowyer1996} and was later observed by {ROSAT} in different clusters \citep{bonamente2001,bonamente2001c,bonamente2002}.
+This excess was also observed by X-ray Multi-Mirror Mission (\xmm) \ \citep[e.g.][]{nevalainen2003, kaastra2003, bonamente2005}, {Beppo-SAX} \citep{bonamente2001b}, and even by \chandra\ \citep{bonamente2011}.
+Measurements of the soft excess in particular rely on the accuracy of (a) the estimate of the hot ICM contribution to the soft band, (b) the background subtraction, and (c) the effect of the foreground Galactic absorption, which varies in time and space \citep[e.g.][]{snowden1994,snowden1995}.
+Although some of the detections have been questioned or revised based on the uncertainties on these aspects of the data analysis \citep[e.g.][]{bowyer1999, nevalainen2007, bonamente2011}, the soft excess is now an established observational feature of some galaxy clusters.
+In particular, we focus on the comparison with the strong soft excess out to the virial radius for the Coma cluster, which is one of the most massive and nearby clusters \citep{bonamente2003, bonamente2009, mirakhor2020, bonamente2022c}.